petoncle/mousemaster/configuration/configuration-reference.md

 This combo can be completed by either pressing q or p.

+The complete available key list can be found in [key-list.md](key-list.md).

 ### Combos

 1. The combo sequence `+leftctrl +e` means leftctrl must be pressed then e must be